t12t/t12t.github.io/README.md

 This command doesn't start a server but you can use any server of your choice to view the built site.
 A suggestion is [to install serve](https://www.npmjs.com/package/serve).

-## Deployment

-The site will be deployed whenever something is merged to the main branch.
-We are hosting our site on Github and we are using Github actions for our deploys.

 ## Test

 ### Pa11y